-Gavin Rossdale Praises Ex-Wife Gwen Stefani On ‘The Voice’ UK
+Gavin Rossdale Praises Ex-Wife Gwen Stefani On ‘The Voice’ U.K.

 “She didn’t give me any advice, but she said congratulations and good luck.
 When I watch her on the show it seems like such an easy thing for her to do, she’s so great at it.
 When they called me up to do it, I didn’t have the time to be cool or stand-offish.
 I was just like, cool, yeah sure.
 I just knew there was an incredible opportunity here.
 I want to nurture people to become artists.”

-Gavin Rossdale did share that his kids are excited to see the show, even though he isn’t quite sure how they will see it yet considering it is a UK show and they are in the USA.
+Gavin Rossdale did share that his kids are excited to see the show, even though he isn’t quite sure how they will see it yet considering it is a U.K. show and they are in the USA.
 It sounds like Gwen Stefani might have to do a little bit of having the kids on her own while Gavin is over there filming.

 Happiest dog in town pic.twitter.com/sYOSRBbAX1